Academic Catalog

 PHIL 22000 Political Philosophy (LA)

 Introduction to the central questions of political philosophy.
 Topics include the disputed necessity of a political authority; various attempts to justify a political obligation to comply with the demands of the state; an examination of the merits and weaknesses of democracy as a legitimate form of governing; the proper scope of a right to liberty within a democratic society; and questions of distributive justice, including the justice of redistribution of wealth to rectify large social inequities.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (IRR)

 Attributes: HM, LMEL, LMSP, LSCO, TPJ